 All of the medications discussed above have specific treatment regimens, which you must follow closely for maximum effect.
 Usually, a combination of these measures can successfully control the symptoms of acid reflux.

-Functional dyspepsia is a common, long-recognized condition with a number of upper abdominal complaints.
+Functional dyspepsia is a common, long-recognized condition with a number of upper abdominal symptoms.
 Although diagnosing this condition can sometimes be challenging, due to the variable nature of symptoms, the prognosis for functional dyspepsia is good.
 There is no evidence that it leads to cancer or other serious disease.
 Theories as to its cause are multiple but a minor muscle motility disturbance is most likely.
 Typically, successful therapy involves dietary discretion and short courses of medication.

 - The Gastrointestinal Society is looking for det...

 - Our website has been revamped You...